priyanshi-sarad2/priyanshi-sarad2/README.md

 itspriyanshisarad@gmail.com

-DevOps Engineer with 3 years of experience building and operating reliable **AWS** and **Kubernetes** platforms across **cloud and on-prem**, focused on infrastructure automation, CI/CD, security improvements, and enabling developers to ship faster.
+DevOps Engineer with experience building and operating reliable **AWS** and **Kubernetes** platforms across **cloud and on-prem**, focused on infrastructure automation, CI/CD, security improvements, and enabling developers to ship faster.

 ---